-Not guaranteed a spot in the starting XI, the Argentine gave an encouraging performance in the center of the field, with the highlight of his evening being a neat pass through to Nene for the Brazilian to score.
+Not guaranteed a spot in the starting XI, the Argentine gave an encouraging performance in the centre of the field, with the highlight of his evening being a neat pass through to Nene for the Brazilian to score.
 Was regularly involved.

 An enthusiastic performance down the right from the former Napoli attacker, who might have been amongst the goals had the service to him been a little more adroit.

 Although his final pass was missing at times, the movement and pace of the attacker posed Rennes major problems.
-Got in behind the defense constantly and drew the foul from Costil that saw the goalkeeper dismissed.
+Got in behind the defence constantly and drew the foul from Costil that saw the goalkeeper dismissed.
 Went off in the first half with a slight injury.

 His evening lasted little more than 25 minutes as he was caught out of his box when he fouled Menez and earned a red card as a result.

 Came through the PSG youth system and gave a decent performance at his former home.
 At times he struggled to contain Lavezzi, but he had the measure of the attacker in the main.

 Seemed to be in the right place at the right time to snub out countless PSG attacks, the Cameroon defender was the centrepiece of the Rennes rearguard throughout and their best player over the course of the game.